Christ's has been an intellectual home to many successful Economics scholars, including Nobel Prize laureate James Meade (1907-1995)

 News

-Subject Requirements
+Subject requirements

 Economists have found that mathematical modelling provides a useful tool in analysing trade-offs faced by individuals and societies.
 It allows us to precisely articulate the assumptions we make about people's behaviour, and to test our hypotheses on data.
 Hence, the central requirement for admission to Cambridge's Economics programme is fluency in basic mathematical and statistical methods.
 At Christ's we will require an A* in A-level Mathematics, a Grade 7 in IB Higher Level Mathematics (Analysis and Approaches), or an equivalent performance in other Mathematics qualifications.

-In addition, if you are taking A-levels, we require you to take Further Mathematics.
+In addition, if you are taking A-levels (except Singapore A levels), we require you to take Further Mathematics.
 If your school doesn't offer Further Mathematics, you may be able to get support from the Advanced Mathematics Support Programme to take this.
 A number of our international candidates (from countries where you study a wide range of subjects at school in the final two years) take part in Mathematics competitions as a way to focus on extending mathematical knowledge and ability, IB students are welcome with Higher Level Mathematics Analysis and Approaches (see the maths note on our IB page) and applicants from Scotland should see this page.

 We do not require candidates to have studied Economics at school.
 However, applicants should have a vivid interest in Economics as a discipline and the questions it poses about individuals, organizations and societies.

 Alongside A-level and International Baccalaureate students, we welcome applications from students enrolled in other programmes.
-In recent years, we have admitted a number of people who studied for the German Abitur, Singapore A levels, and other international qualifications, and we have a dedicated section for applicants from Scotland and international applicants.
+In recent years, we have admitted a number of people who studied for the German Abitur, Singapore A levels, and other international qualifications, and we have dedicated sections for applicants from Scotland and international applicants.

 If you have any concerns about the subject requirements for Economics in relation to your school subjects, it would also be a good idea to read Exploring courses: Economics.